The LOGIC Home: How a More Attainable GO Logic Home Came to Life

-What follows is the story of how it came together: what we changed, what we refused to compromise, and why we chose to invest in building something new from the ground up.
+What follows is the story of how it came together: what we changed, where we refused to compromise, and why we chose to invest in building something new from the ground up.

-Inside the company, the phrase “low cost house” came up for a while.
+Inside the company, the phrase “low-cost house” came up for a while.
 But it never sat right.
-This is not a low cost house.
-It is carefully designed, high performance, and still a significant investment.
-The real goal was attainability: a house that is more accessible than a fully bespoke home or a customized GO Home, while staying true to our standards.
+This is not a low-cost house.
+It is carefully designed, high-performance, and still a significant investment.
+The real goal was attainability: a house that is more accessible than a fully custom home, or a customized GO Home, while staying true to our standards.

-That is why, as the design matured, the name Logic Home emerged and stuck.
-It is a house that takes the logic of panelization, performance, and real world budgets, and brings them together in a single, coherent model.
-(But don't worry, we have more designs up our sleeves for this line- stay tuned for larger and smaller Logic Homes.)
+That is why, as the design matured, the name LOGIC Home emerged and stuck.
+It is a logical outcome combining panelization, performance, and real-world budgets, bringing them together in a single, coherent model.
+(But don't worry, we have more designs up our sleeves for this line—larger and smaller LOGIC Homes coming soon.)

 A Grassroots Idea Finds a Structure

-Before the Logic Home became a formal project, there were informal conversations happening.
+Before the LOGIC Home became a formal project, informal conversations kept happening around the proverbial water cooler.

-People were asking: Why can’t we do this for a lot less?
+People were asking: Really…why can’t we do this for a lot less?

-From a values perspective, that question was fair.
 Housing affordability is a real crisis.
-We want the kind of homes we build to feel less out of reach.
-From a financial perspective, Alan (GO Logic's principal), who lives with the P&L, knew some of the early numbers people were floating probably would not hold up.
+And we didn’t want the kind of homes we build to feel out of reach.
+From a financial perspective, Alan (GO Logic's principal), who lives and breathes the P&L, knew some of the early numbers people were floating wouldn’t hold up.

-Rather than shutting the idea down, we created a structured path for it: a new internal program we call Idea Teams.
-Anyone in the company could propose a project, assemble a small team, lay out a budget of hours and materials, and present a case for why it should move forward.
+Rather than shutting the idea down, though, we created a structured path for channeling passion inside GO Logic—a new program we call Idea Teams.
+Anyone in the company can now propose a project, propose a small team, lay out a budget of hours and materials, and present a case for why it should move forward.

-The early “more attainable house” concept came through that process as one of the proposals.
+The early “10-Panel House” concept was one of those proposals.
 It was not a side conversation anymore.
 It was a funded, time-bound project with a clear mandate: optimize a GO Logic home for panelization and cost, without compromising the core of who we are and what we deliver.

 A Realistic Goal: 20 Percent Less, Not Half the Price